Felipe-Bravo/VirtualForests-IO2/README.md

 This intellectual ouput has been prepared through the Erasmus+ project VirtualForests (https://virtualforests.eu/)

 This repository includes the lab instructions and the datasets to complete the assignments.
-Users have to install [R](https://cran.r-project.org/), [RStudio](https://cran.r-project.org/) and [QGIS](https://qgis.org/).
-Additionally must have an account to use https://earthexplorer.usgs.gov/.
+Users have to install [R](https://cran.r-project.org/) and [RStudio](https://cran.r-project.org/)

 These materials have used by the author during regular master quantitative forestry courses at [University of Valladolid](http://www.uva.es), 2022-2023